handsontable/hyperformula/docs/guide/dependency-graph.md

 // returns [{ sheet: 0, col: 1, row: 0}, { sheet: 0, col: 2, row: 0}]
 ```

-## Getting all precedents / dependents of a cell
+## Getting all precedents or dependents of a cell

-Some applications may require processing all the precedents / dependents of a specified cell (not only immediate).
+Some applications may require processing all the precedents or dependents of a specified cell (not only immediate).
 In terms of graph theory, this problem can be stated as finding all the nodes reachable from the source node.

-Methods `getCellPrecedents` and `getCellDependents` return only the immediate precedents / dependents of a cell, but they can be used to implement the algorithm for the reachability problem applying the [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) -like approach:
+Methods `getCellPrecedents` and `getCellDependents` return only the immediate precedents and dependents of a cell respectively, but they can be used to implement the algorithm for the reachability problem applying the [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) -like approach:

 ```
  1      AllCellPrecedents={start}